mejiaj/uswds-contrib/CONTRIBUTING.md

 ![](/images/uswds-pr.png)

 Try to add as much detail to your Pull Request as possible.
 If you've added or removed settings be sure to document those and why.

-Once your code passes CI tests and federalist generates a preview make sure to go back and update your PR with the relevant preview links so reviewers can see your changes.
+Once your code passes CI tests and federalist generates a preview **go back** and update your PR with the relevant preview links so reviewers can see your changes.

 For example, this [Update banner settings ↗](https://github.com/uswds/uswds/pull/3520) PR is a good example of what kind of information to include.